The 6 Best Uses of $1 Million as a Real Estate Investor

 1 – Invest

 The most common response was to invest the $1 million into some sort of real estate product.
-Some answers were general, like finding another deal that adheres to a current investment strategy (Craig Hyson), upgrading from single-family or smaller multifamily investing to apartments (Barri Griffiths, Mark Alexander Davidson) or investing in real estate to live off the interest (Andrew LeBaron).
+Some answers were general, like finding another deal that adheres to a current real estate investment strategy (Craig Hyson), upgrading from single-family or smaller multifamily investing to apartment syndications (Barri Griffiths, Mark Alexander Davidson), or investing in real estate to live off the interest (Andrew LeBaron).

-Two other active investors would also invest, but in a non-real estate related product.
+Two other active investors know exactly how to invest a million dollars, but in a non-real estate related product.
 Deren Huang would lock into a 1-year CD.
 Glen Sutherland would go to a lender to secure a larger loan to invest with.
-And Eric Kotter would invest in other real estate investors by offering private lending and transactional funding.
+And Eric Kotter would invest in passive real estate investors by offering private lending and transactional funding.

 2 – Pay Off Debt Obligations

-Another popular use of $1 million is paying off existing debt obligations.
+Another popular investment plan for $1 million is paying off existing debt obligations.
 Craig Hyson and Deren Huang would pay off the mortgages on their current investment portfolio, which would drastically increase their cash flow and leveraging abilities.
 Eric Kotter and Amy Wan would pay off their personal debts.
 Eric would eliminate all personal debt, while Amy would pay off her and her husband’s student debt.
 By paying off their personal debt, they can redirect those monthly debt payments into real estate investments.

 3 – Save

-One of the less aggressive approaches is to save the $1 million.
-Eric Kotter would set aside a portion of the $1 million for taxes, and Iqbal Mutabanna (who used $500,000 to invest with) would add $200,000 to a rainy-day fund.
+One of the less aggressive investment plans is to save the $1 million.
+Eric Kotter would set aside a portion of the $1 million for investment property taxes, and Iqbal Mutabanna (who used $500,000 to invest with) would add $200,000 to a rainy-day fund.

 4 – Gratitude and Contribution